aubreyrjones/lemon-py/README.md

 configurable.
 A string lexer definition is declared by starting the line with the `'` (single-quote) character.
 The next character is the string delimeter, and the subsequent character is the escape character.

 Finally, the special character `!` may appear as a third character, indicating that the string lexer should not treat reaching end of line before the end delimeter as an error.
+If the `!` is not specified, the lexer will automatically consider it an error for a string to cross a newline boundary--this is often desirable as it makes locating target-language syntax errors much easier.

-All whitespace in the definition is ignored, including between the delimeter and escape characters.
-Strings delimited by the given character are then assigned the token type appearing to the right of the `:=` on the line.
+All whitespace in the delimiter definition is ignored, including between the delimeter and escape characters.

+Strings delimited by the given character are assigned the token code appearing to the right of the `:=` on the line.

 String values returned by the lexer _do not_ include the surrounding delimters.